Carnegie Hill and University Hill in Agate Fossil Beds National Monument

 The Paleocaster burrows were found near two hills that are now known as University Hill and Carnegie Hill.
 These two hills were the site of the main excavation that took place in the late 1890s and early 1900s.
 Over several years, dozens of mammal fossils were uncovered, including the Beardog (a small, coyote-sized animal), a Dinohyus, Stenomylus, Morphus and Menoceras.
 You can read more about these strange creatures on the mammal fossil page on the Agate Fossil Beds National Monument site.

-AGATE FOSSIL BEDS NATIONAL MONUMENT VISITOR CENTER
+THINGS TO DO AT AGATE FOSSIL BEDS NATIONAL MONUMENT

 Agate Fossil Beds National Monument Visitor Center